dbminutes/apache-kafka-may-june-2024/day4/001_kafka_streams_and_kafka_connect.md

 ### Step 1: Prepare Apache Logs

-Ensure your Apache logs are in a file, for example, `apache_logs.log`.
+Ensure your Apache logs are in a file, for example, `access_log`.

 ### Step 2: Create a Kafka Topic